If you are reading this blog, you are obviously considering hiring a property manager.

-Arguably, one of the main reasons you may choose to self-manage, is to retain full control over your property and be the sole decision maker.
+Arguably, one of the main reasons you may choose to self-manage is to retain full control over your rental property and be the sole decision-maker.

 A LOT of Landlords share this sentiment, and we get it.

-Third party PMs are going to have certain processes in place for managing rental homes and they likely won’t always handle things the same way you would.
+Third-party property managers are going to have certain processes in place for managing rental homes, and they likely won’t always handle things the same way you would.

 If you want to hire a property manager, you have to be willing to let them do their job.

-In some cases, that might mean you don’t agree with a certain decision or outcome, but that’s an aspect of professional property management that you’ll have to accept.
+In some cases, giving up some control to your property manager might mean you don’t agree with a certain decision or outcome.
+But, that’s an aspect of professional property management that you’ll have to accept.

 Property Management Fees

-An equally, if not bigger deterrent to most people who are considering a PM, are the fees involved.
+The fees involved are an equally, if not bigger deterrent to most people considering a property manager.

 We understand this mentality totally… “Why would I want to pay someone X% per month when I can do it on my own?”

-And, in our experience, there are some DIY investors that do a reasonable job of managing their property.
-These people have time, are usually handy and don’t mind the day-to-day interruptions that come with management.
+And, in our experience, some DIY investors do a reasonable job of managing their rental property.
+These people have time, are usually handy, and don’t mind the day-to-day interruptions that come with management.

-The reality is that, if you self-manage, you WON’T pay a monthly fee to a management company, or a leasing fee, or a renewal fee, etc.
+The reality is that, if you self-manage, you WON’T pay a monthly fee to a management company, a leasing fee, a renewal fee, etc.

-However, as most PMs will argue – including us – a well-run PM company will actually save most investors money… i.e. we’ll lease your home faster than you will, we’ll save you money on maintenance because of our volume discounts, etc.
+However, as most property managers will argue – including us – a well-run property management company will actually save a property owner money… i.e. we’ll lease your home faster than you will, we’ll save you money on maintenance because of our volume discounts, etc.